kdahlhaus/Pedal-Plane-Avionics/README.md

 ## SD-Card
-The limiting factor on the number of sounds that can be played at once is the SD card.
-You should use a high-quality SD card, such as the
-SanDisk Ultra Micro SD card.
-The maximum size the system supports is 32 GB.
+The SD is the limiting factor on the number of sounds that can be played at once.
+Use a high-quality SD card, such as the SanDisk Ultra Micro SD.
+The maximum size card supported by the system is 32 GB.

 The card must be formatted using a FAT32 file system.